miroapp/app-examples/examples/github-appcards/README.md

 ### About the app

-This sample app demonstrates how a 2-way sync flow works with GitHub Projects.
+This full-stack sample app shows how to build an integration with GitHub Projects that enebales a 2-way sync data flow between GitHub issues and Miro app cards.

-This example was built in React off of the [`create-miro-app`](https://www.npmjs.com/package/create-miro-app) React/Typescript starter. \
+This example was built in React off the [`create-miro-app`](https://www.npmjs.com/package/create-miro-app) React/Typescript starter. \
 This app uses [Vite](https://vitejs.dev/).
 If you want to modify the `vite.config.js` configuration, see the [Vite documentation](https://vitejs.dev/guide/).